6 Quick Ways to Ensure You Maintain a Consistent Gym Schedule

-We’re less than a few months away from 2019 and by now, that vision board you created in January has probably gathered dust.
+We’re less than a few months away from 2019, and by now that vision board you created in January has probably gathered dust.
 And if you’re anything like us, there were a few fitness-related goals on there that fell to the wayside.
-Understandably so, we don’t go out of our way to avoid the gym…most of the time.
-There are a number of factors that make it difficult to get there, whether it’s faulty public transportation, a demanding job or health-related issues.
+There are always factors that make it difficult to get there, whether it’s faulty public transportation, a demanding job or health-related issues.

 But when all of those things don’t exist, what is there left to blame?
 Spoiler alert: not much.
 Sometimes, we’d rather veg out on the couch than climb a Stairmaster, but the cold, hard truth is that it takes a certain level of motivation to maintain a consistent gym schedule.
-If you’re ready to finally get your act together, Dede Lagree, owner and Director of Training at Lagree Fitness Studio (and trainer for Rihanna!) is here to help.
-Ahead, 5 tips that’ll make fitness feel less like a chore.
+If you’re ready to finally get your act together, Dede Lagree, owner and director of training at Lagree Fitness Studio (and trainer for Rihanna!) is here to help.
+Ahead, five tips that’ll make fitness feel less like a chore.

 MORE: A Quick-and-Dirty Workout From One of Rihanna’s Go-To Trainers